ecg-icas/icas/src/source/campaign-budgets.rst

 """""

 This is the maximum the campaign can spend per day.
 Resets every day, close to midnight.
-If no daily budget is set, and a user **adds** a daily budget after the campaign has already been active, spent for this day will already be taken into account.
+If no daily budget is set, and you **add** a daily budget after the campaign has already been active, spent for this day will already be taken into account.

 .. index:: pair: Campaign Budget; Monthly
 .. _campaign_budget_monthly: